Discover and dream your way through our selection of stunning

 Hostels are not always the grungy and dirty places that people tend to think of when they hear the word hostel.
 Adler Luxury hostel, located in the heart of historical Chinatown in Singapore has proven the stereotype wrong.
 About two years ago, the Adler was established and built on the ...

-*A traditional alpine welcome* This hotel was built in 1892 in the Jungfrau-Aletsch protected area of the Swiss Alps that has since become a UNESCO World Heritage Site.
-The 30-bed and dormitory property has been passed down four and five generations of the same family which is impressive in these ...
+This hotel was built in 1892 in the Jungfrau-Aletsch protected area of the Swiss Alps that has since become a UNESCO World Heritage Site.
+The 30-bed and dormitory property has been passed down four and five generations of the same family which is impressive in these harsh times where such ...

 *Independent accommodation at the top of Europe* Arriving at Jungfraujoch station there is a sign proclaiming this to be the “top of Europe”.
 Operators, Jungfraubahn put the sign there being proud of the fact their railway includes the highest main line station in Europe.
 Trains pull through a tunnel somehow ...